The Hunley Herald

 Everyone we speak to thinks their particular sub-segment of building products is the most behind the times with technology adoption and digital transformation.
 Considering our position implementing that technology for them, compared to other industries, it isn’t easy to disagree.

 There are key tie-ins between the technology lag and Theme 3 and 5.

-Re-establishing good sales process discipline leverages core CRM capabilities, and essentially all of our clients have those fundamentals in place within Salesforce.
+Re-establishing good sales process discipline leverages core CRM capabilities, and essentially all our clients have those fundamentals within Salesforce.
 Not a heavy lift to get back to “good”; that’s just elbow grease.

 However, leveraging technology for customer service is a different story: